python-control/python-control/doc/response.rst

 .. image:: figures/timeplot-mimo_step-default.png

-The  :class:`~control.TimeResponseData` object can also be used to access the data from the simulation::
+The  :class:`TimeResponseData` object can also be used to access the data from the simulation::

   time, outputs, inputs = response.time, response.outputs, response.inputs